How to Make Tomato Sauce in an Instant Pot or Slow Cooker

 How long does it take to make tomato sauce in an Instant Pot?

-At minimum, you’ll need at least 5 hours to make a great tomato sauce, but up to 10 if you are using the slow cooker method or if you want a thicker sauce.
+At a minimum, you’ll need at least 5 hours to make a great tomato sauce.
+But it can take up to 10 hours if you use the slow cooker method or want a thicker sauce.

-As noted above, the more meaty your tomatoes and the less liquid to begin with, the quicker you’ll go from tomatoes to sauce.
-Likewise, the time it takes to make tomato sauce will depend on how thick you want your sauce.
+The more meaty your tomatoes and the less liquid, the quicker you’ll go from tomatoes to sauce.
+Likewise, the time it takes to make tomato sauce depends on how thick you want it.
 A nice sauce for pasta can be a bit thinner than, say, a sauce you want to use on pizza.
 Some of it comes down to personal preference.

-The recipe included here suggests 3-4 hours of cooking on high, and then another 4-8 hours on medium or low.
+The recipe included here suggests 3-4 hours of cooking on high and then another 4-8 hours on medium or low.
 You have options, in other words.
-As you get closer to the end of the cooking process, you’ll want to keep an eye on your sauce to make sure you don’t over do it and end up with ketchup!
+As you get closer to the end of the cooking process, you’ll want to keep an eye on your sauce to ensure you don’t overdo it and end up with ketchup!

 Is this tomato sauce recipe appropriate for canning?

 Yes!
-You can definitely can tomato sauce made in a pressure cooker or slow cooker.
-This recipe does not include specific directions for canning your tomato sauce, but this sauce can definitely be canned if you follow appropriate directions.
+This recipe is great for canning.
 You’ll use a hot water bath method for canning, and the sauce, just like the canning process described in this basic recipe from Ball.

 tomato sauce in instant pot